INOC MASHUP MEETING MUNICH 2019

 - Regular Fee 320,- € excl.
 VAT

-The fee includes snacks and drinks during the two days as well as dinner and drinks on the first evening.
+The fee includes snacks, soft drinks, coffee and tea during the two days as well as a dinner event including drinks on the first evening.

 Based on insights gleaned from the INOC MASHUP MEETING 2019, we will organize the first large International Congress on OD & Coaching in 2020.
 [Learn more]